 U.S. citizens can use the Form to register to vote, update registration information due to a name change, address change, or to register with a political party.

-Before the next election, be familiar with the voting process in your state.
+Be familiar with the voting process in your state.
 The following tips from the U.S. Election Assistance Commission may help enhance your voting experience.

 Access state election Web sites, which include voter guides, registration information and deadlines, absentee and early voting dates, provisional voting information and polling place hours and locations.
 Contact Your State.